 A Next Generation Hospital Dedicated to Children

-The new $145-million Golisano Children's Hospital will be a place of healing, and a place that celebrates the progress of our patients, families, faculty and staff.
+In the late summer of 2015 UR Medicine will open a brand new $145-million Golisano Children's Hospital that will be a place of healing, and a place that celebrates the progress of our patients, families, faculty and staff.

 The new hospital, currently under construction on Crittenden Boulevard and attached to the Medical Center and Strong Memorial Hospital, is eight floors and approximately 245,000 square feet of space dedicated to children and their families.
 It will provide our region’s children and their families with private rooms and a greatly expanded Neonatal Intensive Care Unit, enhancing infection control efforts while also giving families much-needed privacy.

 The building was designed by Ballinger Architects, a Philadelphia-based firm that specializes in health care facilities.
 Construction manager LeChase Construction, LLC, is overseeing the project.

 When the new hospital opens, it will house 52 general care rooms and a greatly expanded Neonatal Intensive Care Unit (NICU), made up of at least 60 beds.
 Two floors of the building will be dedicated to medical and surgical care and the ground floor will be devoted to Pediatric Imaging Services, with a new PET/MRI suite.
 (During the second phase of the project to be completed in 2016, the Pediatric Intensive Care Unit, Pediatric Cardiac Care Center and Pediatric Operating Suite will move into the new building.)